PGS-dev/ltd-toolbox/packages/figma-parser/docs/classes/ContentNode.md

 ▸ **toString**(): `string`

-Returns the name of the node as a string representation.
+Returns a string representation of an object.

 #### Returns